Hawk-Eye: Australian football

 On 4 July 2013, the Australian Football League announced that they would be testing Hawk Eye technology to be used in the Score Review process.
 Hawk Eye was used for all matches played at the MCG during Round 15 of the 2013 AFL Season.
 The AFL also announced that Hawk Eye was only being tested, and would not be used in any Score Reviews during the round.

 Badminton

 BWF introduced Hawk-Eye technology in 2014 after testing other instant review technologies for line call decision in BWF major events.
 Hawk-Eye's tracking cameras are also used to provide shuttlecock speed and other insight in badminton matches.
 Hawk-Eye was formally introduced in 2014 India Super Series tournament.

 Gridiron football

 The National Football League adopted Hawk-Eye for virtual on-field measurements beginning in the 2025 season.

 Baseball

 Hawk-Eye is used to automatically call balls and strikes (either in conjunction with, or in lieu of, a human umpire) in professional baseball leagues in the U.S. and South Korea.
-In the U.S., the system is scheduled to be implemented in Major League Baseball (MLB) for the 2026 season, having been previously tested in Minor League Baseball since 2019.
+In the U.S., the system began use in Major League Baseball (MLB) for the 2026 season, having been previously tested in Minor League Baseball since 2019.
 Hawk-Eye has also been used for instant replay reviews in MLB since the 2014 season.